Thomas John Claggett: Education

 After Claggett's father died in 1756 when he was 14, he was placed in the care of his maternal uncle, the Rev. Dr. John Eversfield.
 Eversfield was the "historically conspicuous" rector of St. Paul's Parish Church in Prince George's County, Maryland.
-Three years later Thomas Clagett began attending public school and enrolled at the Lower Marlboro Academy in Lower Marlboro, Maryland, founded by Rev. Eversfield on his plantation around 1745.
+Three years later Thomas Clagett began attending public school and enrolled at the Lower Marlboro Academy in Lower Marlboro, Maryland, founded by Eversfield on his plantation around 1745.
 Many of the youth in southern Maryland were educated at Eversfield's school.
 Claggett later served the parish from 1778 to 1780 and succeeded his uncle until 1786.

 In 1762, at age 17, he entered the College of New Jersey (now known as Princeton University).
 He graduated on 25 September 1764 and received theological training from Dr. Eversfield for the next three years.
-In 1787 Princeton conferred on him the "Master of Arts" degree, and in 1792, after he was ordained and consecrated as the first American Episcopal Bishop, he was awarded the Doctor of Divinity from Washington College in Chestertown, Maryland on the state's Eastern Shore, where the Diocese had been formed twelve years before in 1780.
+In 1787 Princeton conferred on him the Master of Arts degree, and in 1792, after he was consecrated as the first American Episcopal bishop, he was awarded the honorary Doctor of Divinity from Washington College in Chestertown, Maryland on the state's Eastern Shore, where the Diocese had been formed twelve years before in 1780.